 The absence of a negative indicator tells us that the indicator has not been observed.
 It does not establish that every relevant component of welfare is positive.

 This problem is well recognised elsewhere in animal welfare science.
-The modern emphasis upon positive welfare arose partly because preventing suffering and providing positive experiences are not identical objectives.An animal can potentially exist in a state where severe negative experiences are largely absent while opportunities for rewarding behavioural engagement remain limited.
+The modern emphasis upon positive welfare arose partly because preventing suffering and providing positive experiences are not identical objectives.An animal can potentially exist in a state where severe negative experiences are largely absent while opportunities for rewarding behavioural engagement remain limited (Mellor, 2015a, 2015b, 2016).

 For reptiles, the issue is compounded by the difficulty of identifying behavioural indicators that are both validated and practically observable across a highly diverse taxonomic group.
 There is no universal “reptile behaviour” from which welfare can be inferred.
 A monitor lizard, royal python, tortoise and day gecko differ enormously in ecology, sensory biology, activity and behavioural repertoire.